Hghrv/GDPR-Obfuscator/README.md

         .
 Uploading the test csv file into the input s3 bucket: aws s3 cp /path/to/your/src/test_file.csv s3://gdpr-data-storage/

         .
-Downloading the obfuscated csv file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.csv <you_local_path>
+Downloading the obfuscated .csv file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.csv <you_local_path>

+        .
+Downloading the obfuscated .json file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.json <you_local_path>

+        .
+Downloading the obfuscated .parquet file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.parquet <you_local_path>

 ### Note on Unit-Testing and Mock-Tests